Psisco-yes/Virtual-Piano-Auto-Player/README.md

 Tiny improvements and other things I forgot.

-Line breaks don't affect music (make sure to add spaces where needed is music sheets).
+Line breaks don't affect music (make sure to add spaces where needed in music sheets).